Explore

 Okay, just like The Nightmare Before Christmas, Hotel Transylvania is an animated monster mash movie in which the Frankenstein monster isn’t really the central theme of the movie. and also just like the nightmare before Christmas, this is a very good film, which in any other list, would rank higher in its position then I have it here.
 However, another thing that this shares with The Nightmare Before Christmas is that Frankiey's lack of screen time is made up by the quality of the character's role in the story, not to mention the great visual design of the caricature that was used here for the fiend.
 He, along with the rest of his classic creature colleagues, all look great here in CGI form, and a while HT really isn't much considered as one of the many frontrunners of today's Pixar style blockbusters, it is, for me, still a great opportinuty to see any kind of modern depiction of the Universal Monsters with the kind of cool, crisp computer technology of today.

-Before it's release, this movie went through several different titles, like The Frankenstein Brothers, The Two Frankensteins, Frankenstein vs. Frankenstein, Frankenstein's Decisive Battle, and Frankenstein's Fight, before finally settling on Frankenstein's Monsters: Sanda vs. Gaira.
-Altho, many American kaijo fans didn't know that this was a Frankenstein flick since the working title for it's U.S. release is the more commonly known War of The Garguantuas.
+Before its release, this movie went through several different titles, like The Frankenstein Brothers, The Two Frankensteins, Frankenstein vs. Frankenstein, Frankenstein's Decisive Battle, and Frankenstein's Fight, before finally settling on Frankenstein's Monsters: Sanda vs. Gaira.
+Although, many American kaiju fans didn't know that this was a Frankenstein flick since the working title for it's U.S. release is the more commonly known War of The Garguantuas.

-Technically speaking, this is a sequel to the aforementioned Frankenstein Conquers the World, the extreme title change may due to the fact that within the story of Sanda and Gaira is a continuity that is barely stitched together with its predeccessor.
-And then, for any American fans of the genre, it's even worse as the whole plot just plain gets totally lost in translation once it reaches the shores of it's more English speaking audiences.
+Technically speaking, this is a sequel to the aforementioned Frankenstein Conquers the World, the extreme title change may be due to the fact that within the story of Sanda and Gaira is a continuity that is barely stitched together with its predecessor.
+And then, for any American fans of the genre, it's even worse as the whole plot just plain gets totally lost in translation once it reaches the shores of it's more English-speaking audiences.

-Which, is probably for the best since Mary Shelley most likely never even considered the possibilty that her patchworked creation would evetually be translated into a giant, Japanese, city stomping kaiju.
+Which is probably for the best since Mary Shelley most likely never even considered the possibility that her patchworked creation would eventually be translated into a giant, Japanese, city stomping kaiju.
 Let alone one who would spawn two Cain and Ablesque sons.
-Fortunately (or unfortunately depending on your level of fandomhood towards this Asian over-the-top genre), no one at the monster-making studios of Toho came up with the idea of doing a film that focused on whoever the mother was in this skyscraping dysfunctional family (Attack of The 50 Ft.
+Fortunately (or unfortunately depending on your level of fandomhood towards this Asian over-the-top genre), no one at the monster-making studios of Toho came up with the idea of doing a film that focused on whoever the mother was in this skyscraping dysfunctional family (Attack of the 50 Ft.
 Bride of Frankenstein, maybe?).

-Count Dracula is looking to become king of the world.
+The Baron of Bloodsuckers, Count Dracula, is looking to become king of the world.
 And not in that Titanic sort of way, either.
-The Baron Of Bloodsuckers wants to plunge the planet into eternal darkness, but in order to do so, he seeks to round up a "universal" band of fellow creature colleagues to make his dream come true.
+The King of Consuming Corpuscles wants to plunge the planet into eternal darkness, but in order to do so, he seeks to round up a "universal" band of fellow creature colleagues to make his dastardly dream of dread come true.

 And when you think about it, isn't that enough of a plot description for this fear flick to make any fan of Franky-Mon want to go and see it?